se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 The reducers are **pure** functions.
 They take the previous state and an action, and return the next state, as new state objects, instead of mutating the previous state.

-A careful eye would notice that the above code block examples on reducers are not pure function.
+A careful eye would notice that the above code block examples on reducers are not pure functions.
 In fact, with some Redux API, a more proper example would then be the code block below.
-Don't worry if you don't fully understand the specific Javascript syntax and methods used (such as `.map` and the spread operator), but just understand that new state objects are returns when state is updated.
+Don't worry if you don't fully understand the specific Javascript syntax and methods used (such as `.map` and the spread operator), but just understand that new state objects are returned when state is updated.

 ```js
 function visibilityFilter(state = 'SHOW_ALL', action) {